lexical-lsp/vscode-lexical/README.md

 [Releases page of Lexical](https://github.com/lexical-lsp/lexical/releases) to find out what the latest version is.

-If you wish to use any other version, it is required to build Lexical yourself.
+These versions are a couple years old, and if you are using newer versions of Elixir and Erlang and Elixir in your projects, perfomrance will likely be better if you built Lexical yourself with a newer version of Elixir and Erlang.

 This isn't hard to do: clone the
 [Lexical language server repo](https://github.com/lexical-lsp/lexical), build a release following the instructions in the README and [configure the extension to use that local release](#lexicalserverreleasepathoverride).

-Finally, even when building yourself, you are by default limited to using only the version of Erlang you built Lexical with.
-To enable your projects to use different versions, follow the above steps to build Lexical yourself, but change `include_erts` to `true` in `mix.exs` before building the release.

 The following table illustrates which versions of Erlang Lexical is compatible with when building yourself.